1992 British Open

-The 1992 Pearl Assurance British Open was a professional ranking snooker tournament, that was held from 17 to 29 February 1992 at the Assembly Rooms in Derby, England.
+The 1992 British Open (officially the 1992 Pearl Assurance British Open) was a professional ranking snooker tournament, that was held from 17 to 29 February 1992 at the Assembly Rooms in Derby, England.

 Jimmy White won the tournament by defeating James Wattana 10–7 in the final.
 The defending champion Stephen Hendry was defeated in the quarter-final by Ken Doherty.